magepages/mpdocs/docs/pdf-invoice-m2/index.md

 * In **Apply for customer groups**:
   * **Specific Groups**: Show **Customer Group** field.
 Only selected customers are able to view attachments in emails
   * **All Allowed Groups**: All customers can view attachments in emails
+* In **Condition** field: Select the condition to display **Print PDF Order** with each order to download files.
+Orders that do not satisfy selected conditions will not display Print PDF Order.
 * In **Label**: Set up the Label Print PDF Order in My Order page in the frontend
 * **PDF File Download Name**: Enter the name of the file downloaded when printing PDF Orders with each order.
 For example, order_%increment_id.
 * **Multiple Orders PDF File Downloaded Name**: Enter the name of the file downloaded when Print PDF Orders with many orders.